transplanar/DSet/README.md

 which a single card will be randomly chosen for that slot.

-These criteria may include the name of a card, some attribute of the card (such as its cost, type, etc), or by other grouping categories defined by the community of the (Dominion Strategy Wiki)[http://wiki.dominionstrategy.com].
-The app performs a live search as you type, displaying potential autocomplete results for specific filters as well as a list of cards organized by the category under which the term was matched (modeled after (Ubuntu's Unity search system)[http://linuxconfig.net/wp-content/uploads/2012/06/oneric_unity_dash.jpg])
+These criteria may include the name of a card, some attribute of the card (such as its cost, type, etc), or by other grouping categories defined by the community of the [Dominion Strategy Wiki](http://wiki.dominionstrategy.com).
+The app performs a live search as you type, displaying potential autocomplete results for specific filters as well as a list of cards organized by the category under which the term was matched (modeled after [Ubuntu's Unity search system](http://linuxconfig.net/wp-content/uploads/2012/06/oneric_unity_dash.jpg))

 ####Query chaining
 As of this writing (2.23.16), users may chain up to two search terms together separated by a comma.
 For example, "v, 3" will return three cards: Village (matched by name, type, and cost), Chancellor, and Woodcutter (the latter two matched by cost and terminality (terminal silver)).